oatlog/oatlog/doc/report/main.typ

 terminology of e-nodes and e-classes, e-nodes are the nodes of the graph and e-classes are equivalence classes of nodes under an equivalence relation.
 Nodes are annotated by the primitive operation they perform on their inputs, like addition or bitshift.
-Unlike an actual graph, edges denoting inputs for use in operations, do not run from nodes to nodes but rather from e-classes to (e-)nodes.
+Unlike an actual graph, edges denoting inputs for use in operations do not run from nodes to nodes but rather from e-classes to (e-)nodes.

 E-graphs can also be represented as bipartite graphs with two types of nodes, e-classes and e-nodes.